 So if the domain has a relatively high DA but equally high Spam Score, then it’s not as authoritative as you think.

 The last SEO metrics we’ll be talking about here are Flow Metrics composed of Trust and Citation Flows.

 Majestic, an SEO tool, developed Flow Metrics to identify how the blog “flows” across the web in relation to the signal in question.
 They are determined using a logarithmic scale from 0-100, 100

 being the highest.
 For both flows, we are referring to the quality of a site’s link profile (Trust Flow or TF) and the number of links pointing to a site (Citation Flow or CF).

-From this definition, the more backlinks you get, regardless of whether it’s from the same site or is authoritative, the higher your CF becomes.
+From this definition, the more backlinks you get, regardless of whether they’re from the same site or authoritative, the higher your CF becomes.
 However, your TF won’t increase unless you start linking deliberately to high-quality sites of different domains.

 For instance, if you have hundreds and thousands of links from the same domains, expect your CF to rise but not your TF.
 To increase your TF, you must get backlinks from different authoritative sites related to your site’s topic.

 Therefore, the ideal scenario for your blog is to have a higher TF than CF. That means, even if you have fewer backlinks, at least they’re authoritative ones.

 However, most likely, your blog has a higher CF than TF, which is common among websites and blogs.